 - the dealer must draw a 10-value card that will then pay you out 2 to 1

 Seasoned gamblers agree on many aspects of the game but often disagree on how they view blackjack insurance.
-Some aficionados see the insurance as a method that reduces variance during their gambling sessions.
+Some enthusiasts see insurance as a method that reduces variance during gambling sessions.
 In contrast, other die-hard players see it merely as a side bet with a bigger house edge than other popular casino games.

-When playing other types of side bets at the blackjack table, you have the opportunity to win both the main hand and your side bet.
+When playing other side bets at the blackjack table, you can win both the main hand and your side bet.
 With blackjack insurance, however, you are hedging against your very own hand.
 By winning this bet, you will subsequently lose your original bet.
-You can also lose both your insurance and original bet, costing you even more of your funds on that round.
-Due to these technicalities, many players choose to decline the offer for insurance.
+You can also lose your insurance and original bet, costing you even more funds on that round.
+Due to these technicalities, many players decline the offer of insurance.

 Even Money Rule

-Blackjack insurance gets a little more enjoyable when you have scored a blackjack on your original bet.
-Together with your insurance bet, you are looking at odds of 3 to 2 provided the dealer has a faded 10.
-Since insurance centers around avoiding losses, it doesn’t serve any purpose when you have the best possible hand.
+Blackjack insurance becomes a little more enjoyable when you score a blackjack on your original bet.
+With your insurance bet, you are looking at odds of 3 to 2, provided the dealer has a faded 10.
+Since insurance centres around avoiding losses, it doesn’t serve any purpose when you have the best possible hand.

-In cases like this, some gamblers choose to go for an even money bet.
-Since you cannot lose this bet, you can insure your bet against a push by opting for a smaller win that is guaranteed.
-Although the even money bet is actually an offer from the dealer, rather than an insurance bet with only two outcomes, the house edge and results are exactly the same as an insurance bet.
+Some gamblers choose to go for an even money bet in cases like this.
+Since you cannot lose this bet, you can insure your bet against a push by opting for a guaranteed smaller win.
+Although the even money bet is an offer from the dealer, rather than an insurance bet with only two outcomes, the house edge and results are the same as an insurance bet.

 How Insurance Works At The Table

-Whenever you are ready to enjoy a session of blackjack, make sure to read the rules for that variation carefully.
+When you are ready to enjoy a blackjack session, read the rules for that variation carefully.
 While the rules may differ with each type of blackjack, the insurance bet is almost always the same.
 The odds and rules will be displayed in large font on the table.
-In the event that a dealer pulls an Ace during any particular round, they will offer you the opportunity to take an insurance bet.
+If a dealer pulls an Ace during any particular round, they will offer you the opportunity to take an insurance bet.

-If you are playing multiple hands at the same time, you will have the opportunity to place multiple insurance bets for each of those hands separately.
-Once you have taken or declined the bet, the game continues as you and each of the players at your table play their hands.
+If you play multiple hands simultaneously, you can place multiple insurance bets for each of those hands separately.
+Once you have taken or declined the bet, the game continues as you and each player at your table play their hands.

 When all players have finished, the dealer reveals their second card.
 Based on the results of the second card, the dealer will settle any insurance bets that have been placed.
-If the insurance bet loses, the game will continue until a winner is declared.
+The game will continue if the insurance bet loses until a winner is declared.